https://www.deakin.edu.au/__data/assets/image/0007/549853/31044_master-of-professional-accounting_hero.jpg

 Learn from academics who leverage their specific expertise and up-to-date research to embed progressive learning throughout your course journey, giving you the ability to work on contemporary case studies with a real-world application.

-As a graduate, you'll have the option to complement your primary studies in professional accounting with a specialisation in a wide range of business-related fields.
+As a graduate, you will have the option to complement your primary studies in professional accounting with a specialisation in a wide range of business-related fields.
 Designed to meet industry demand for skilled professionals with a breadth of transferrable skills, a specialisation can help deepen your knowledge in a particular business field and benefit your future career.

 Modern-day employers are seeking professionals with not only strong theoretical knowledge and expertise, but also a breadth of transferrable skills.
 So, whether you're wanting to build your finance skills or focus on IT, real estate or the arts, we offer the right specialisation to broaden your skill set.
 Some of your options include: